Nam-Namazov/pomodoro-app/README.md

 # pomodoro-app
-app with pomodoro timer and to-do-list  (mvvm, with realm and uikit)
+app with pomodoro timer and to-do-list  (mvvm, realm and uikit)